Dog stretching

 Stretching and dragging hind legs.

-So a periodic stretch and dragging the hind legs is normal.
-We like to joke that our dog’s hind legs just take longer to wake up than the rest of the pup.
+So a periodic stretch and dragging of the hind legs is normal.
+We like to joke that our dog’s hind legs take longer to wake up than the rest of the pup.

 Stretching head back / dog stretching neck upwards

-When your dog stretches its head back, seemingly trying to stretch the neck area, this can be cause for alarm as it’s a fairly common thing dogs will do when they have bloat (XXX Image XXX) or if they have pancreatitis.
+When your dog stretches its head back, seemingly trying to stretch the neck area, this can cause alarm as it’s a fairly common thing dogs will do when they have bloat or pancreatitis.
 Both can be deadly for your pup, so a quick visit to the vet is recommended to have your dog checked out.

-Dogs with bloat do this to ease the stress on their stomach – stretching their neck out helps with this.
+Dogs with bloat do this to ease the stress on their stomach – stretching their neck out helps.
 Bloat can be deadly, so this is not something to take lightly.
 Consult your vet quickly.

 Another potential problem that can cause neck stretching is a severe blow or damage to your dog’s chest.
-If your dog is having problems breathing, stretching the neck can help with that.
+If your dog has problems breathing, stretching the neck can help.
 Again, this is something worthy of a visit to the vet.

-If your dog has been checked out by the vet and is healthy, it may just be “one of those things” your dog likes to do.
+If the vet has checked out your dog and is healthy, it may just be “one of those things” your dog likes to do.
 It feels good.

 Stretching dog’s stomach.

-This is a fairly common stretch we dog owners see – the dog with its hindquarters in the air and its front legs down on the floor.
-Vets often refer to this as the praying position or the downward dog position.
+This is a fairly common stretch we dog owners see – the dog with its hindquarters in the air and its front legs on the floor.
+Vets often refer to this as the praying or downward dog positions.
 Often this is an entirely normal routine for your dog and indicates no problems, but there are cases where this is cause for alarm.

 Note that internal discomfort can also mean (as mentioned previously) pancreatitis or bloat, so this may be a case where a vet visit is needed, particularly if you see your dog doing this in conjunction with a lot of neck stretching.